lovasoa/dezoomify-rs/README.md

 ```

 ## Documentation
-  - For documentation specific to dezoomify-rs [dezoomify-rs wiki](https://github.com/lovasoa/dezoomify-rs/wiki).
+  - For documentation specific to this tool, see the [dezoomify-rs wiki](https://github.com/lovasoa/dezoomify-rs/wiki).
 Do not hesitate to contribute to it by creating new pages or modifying existing ones.
   - For general purpose documentation about zoomable images, the [dezoomify wiki](https://github.com/lovasoa/dezoomify/wiki) may be useful.